-- Switch ON second fuel pump (Pump 2)

-- Set variable pitch propeller (if installed) to FINE

-- Check all warning and caution indications OFF

-- > Check all instruments in normal operating range

-- Check wheel brake unlocked

-- Maintain and trim approach speed

-- Control glide angle with engine power
+- Switch ON second fuel pump P2 (if installed) - > Set variable pitch propeller (if installed) to FINE - > Check all warning and caution indications OFF - Check all instruments in normal operating range - Check wheel brake unlocked - Maintain and trim approach speed - > Control glide angle with engine power

+With low fuel level an excessive nose-down attitude, for example in a steep descent, can lead to premature fuel starvation.
 An approach within the gliding distance to the airport or landing site is generally considered to be the safest option.